Transfer Estimates for Causal Effects across Heterogeneous Sites: Asymptotic Theory

 The proof uses uniform consistency results by \cite{Han08} and \cite{GNP21} for nonparametric regression using cross-sectional and dyadic data and is provided in the appendix.
 The convergence rate consists of two separate contributions: the first component represents the error from estimating moments from the $G-1$ experimental clusters, which excludes the single target cluster.
 The rate for this component is of the order $O_p(G^{-1})$ rather than its square root, owing to the fact that the estimands are the mean and covariance function for the sample of $G$ sites, $G-1$ out of which are used for estimation.
 If instead the population of interest consisted of a greater number additional target clusters growing at least at the order of $G$ or an infinite meta-population, the rate on that leading term would instead be $O(G^{-1/2})$.

 The second component represents the sampling error in nonparametric estimation of conditional mean functions in each cluster, where the optimal bandwidth sequence balances the respective rates for the smoothing bias and sampling error.
 It is also instructive to compare the rate to that in Theorem 1 of \cite{YMW05} who consider the case of sparse (finite-$n$) rather than dense samples from each site.
 For one the effective dimension for nonparametric estimation of the covariance kernel is only $d$ in our problem rather than $2d$, reflecting the fact that the contribution for each cluster is a U-statistic averaging over $\binom{n}{2}$ terms, so that allowing $n$ to grow results in a more favorable rate.
-If $G$ is small relative to $n$, the first term may dominate the second contribution of nonparametric estimation error in which case slower rates due to cross-site variation in the covariate distribution (as captured by $\delta_{Gn}$) need not be a first-order concern.

-Moreover, in the rate for the local linear estimator derived by \cite{Han08}, $\delta^{-1}$ appears as a larger power than for the Nadaraya Watson (local constant) estimator, suggesting a greater fragility of the local linear estimator on unbounded domains when the density $f_g(x;d)$ can be close to zero.
-We impose mild restrictions on the bandwidth in Theorem \ref{loc_lin_consistency_thm}, as well as a bound on the log derivative of $f_g(x;d)$ in Assumption \ref{loc_lin_ass} part (c), eliminating the source of potential instability of the local linear estimator, thereby matching the rate for the Nadaraya-Watson estimator.
+A similar phenomenon was pointed out for nonparametric regression with dyadic data in \cite{GNP21}.